rhastie/build-nmos-cpp/README.md

 ### Tested Platforms and supported CPU Architectures

-The Dockfile in this repository is designed so that if needed it can be run under the Docker Experimental BuildX CLI feature set.
+The Dockerfile in this repository is designed so that if needed it can be run under the Docker Experimental BuildX CLI feature set.
 The container is published for the follow CPU Architectures:

 - Intel and AMD x86_86 64-bit architectures
 - ARMv8 AArch64 (64-bit ARM architecture)